09 August 2025

 __________________________________________________________________________

-Photos curtesy of Andy. and the Editor.
+Photos curtesy of the Editor.